 Checking your Child’s Progress

 Every child’s progress and attainment in English and maths is constantly assessed through both informal methods (staff observations, discussions and marking) within each lesson, and more formal methods (assessments) at regular points throughout the year.
 Alongside these assessments for the core subjects, we have recently introduced key questions to all of our curriculum units and use the children’s responses to these (written or verbal) to assess their learning in all foundation subjects.

-Running alongside our curriculum, we have an extensive programme of extra-curricular clubs at lunchtime and after school, including a STEM club, where this term the children will get the opportunity to visit and take part in activities at the science laboratories of our local secondary school, Castle View.
+Running alongside our curriculum, we have a programme of extra-curricular clubs at lunchtime and after school, including a STEM club, where this term the children will get the opportunity to visit and take part in activities at the science laboratories of our local secondary school, Castle View.

 Extra-curricular clubs are updated every term and the children given the opportunity to choose new clubs.
 Please visit the school office if you would like to know what clubs are available this term.

 Have your say!

 Parents enjoying the refreshments at a curriculum session!

 We also have a suggestions box in the reception for parents to use and encourage parents to share their thoughts and ideas with us so that everyone has a say in how the curriculum is taught and developed.

-If you would like any further information about the curriculum taught at Beacon View, please make an appointment to meet with Mrs Gwilliam, a member of the extended leadership team.
+If you would like any further information about the curriculum taught at Beacon View, please make an appointment to meet with Miss Gwilliam, a member of the extended leadership team.